GeorgeSchiro/GetCert2/README.md

 If the software is not running in "stand-alone" mode, it also copies any new cert to a file anywhere on the local area network to be picked up by the load balancer administrator or process.
 It also replaces the SSO (single-sign-on) certificate in your central SSO configuration (ie. ADFS) and restarts the SSO service on all servers in any defined SSO server farm.
 It also replaces all integrated application SSO certificate references in any number of configuration files anywhere on the local network.

 Also when -UseStandAloneMode is False, this software checks for any previously fetched certificate (by another client running the same software).
 If found, it is downloaded directly from the SCS (rather than attempting retrieval from the certificate provider network).
 If not found on the SCS, a certificate is requested from the certificate provider network, uploaded to the SCS (for use by other clients in the same server farm) and installed locally and bound to port 443 in IIS.
-Finally, calls to the certificate provider network can be overridden by providing this software access to a digital certificate file anywhere on the local network.
+Finally, calls to the certificate provider network can be overridden by providing this software access to a secure digital certificate file anywhere on the local network.

 Give it a try.